ibm-cloud-docs/Registry/registry_overview.md

 #### Vulnerability Advisor domain names
 {: #registry_regions_global_va}

-The Vulnerability Advisor domain name for global has changed.
-The new domain name is available in the console and the CLI.
+Information about the Vulnerability Advisor domain names.
 {:shortdesc}

-The new domain name is shown in the following table.
+The domain names are shown in the following table.

 | Vulnerability Advisor | New domain name  | Deprecated domain name |
 |-----|----|-----------|